Organization aims to register 1 million Black men to vote by 2024 election

 "Registering one million Black men to vote has the potential to change the electoral landscape — locally, on a state level, and nationally," said Black Men Vote board member Joe Paul.
 "It's time for Black men to step up and take our rightful place in helping to shape the future of our nation, and the Strength in Numbers Initiative is a critical first step."

 The group is targeting Black men between the ages of 18-35 and builds on previous outreach.
 In 2020, Black Men Vote ran a multi-state digital campaign emphasizing the importance of voting.
 The group used influencers such as rapper T.I., actor Marcus Scribner and activist Thelonius Floyd, brother of George Floyd.
-It also ran a series of public service announcements featuring several NBA players.
+It has also been engaged with the National Basketball Social Justice Coalition and ran a series of public service announcements featuring several NBA players.

 "The solution to challenges faced in every community begins with access to the right to vote," said James Cadogan, executive director of the NBA Social Justice Coalition.
 "Using our collective voice in our democratic process is essential to achieving lasting change — particularly for those who have been historically left out and left behind."